skagra/gasteroids/docs/building-and-tools.md

     `win-distro` - Create a Zip of a Windows release in `Bin\Asteroids-win-{version}.zip`.

     `linux-distro` - Create a Zip of a Linux release in `Bin\Asteroids-linux-{version}.zip`

+    So for example to create a Windows installer for the game type:

+    `make win-install`